key4hep/key4hep-tutorials/gaudi_alg_higgs/README.md

 k4run options/runHiggsRecoil.py
 ```

+This file `runHiggsRecoil.py` is called a "steering file" because it has the
+instructions for what algorithms we want to run, what parameters we want to pass
+them and other configuration like logging.

 There are several options that can be changed in the steering file that may be important:
 - The name of the input file is passed to the `PodioInput` plugin
 - The name of the output file is passed to the `PodioOutput` plugin